abishekarun/STAT545-hw-rajendran-arun/hw04/hw04_gapminder.md

 </tr>
 </tbody>
 </table>
-This returns similar to the full\_join
+This returns return all rows and all columns from both movies and studios.
+Where there are not matching values, returns NA for the one missing.

 *base R merge() and equivalent package-based merge functions, which always allocate a new table to return the merged result, and thus are not suitable for an in-place assignment-based solution.
 Filtering joins cannot be done using merge*